oasis-open/cti-documentation/img/icons/README.md

 These SVGs are derived from the
 [STIX 2.1 Community SVG Icons](https://github.com/Kevinwochan/stix-2.1-community-svg-icons)
-at commit `58aad32` and are provided under this repository's BSD-3-Clause license.
-Each SVG declares the same 77-by-77 intrinsic dimensions as its PNG predecessor.
+at commit `3295ecdbe344d663e6031e0c0c6587cbebd9ecd1` and are provided under this repository's BSD-3-Clause license.
+Each label-free compatibility SVG declares the same 77-by-77 intrinsic dimensions as its PNG predecessor.
 The historical PNG files are retained for compatibility.

 The icons are non-normative illustrations.
 Their shapes and ordinary object colors do not add meaning to the STIX specification.

+Two presentation forms are included:

+- The flat files in this directory are transparent, label-free glyphs.
+Use them when nearby text already names the object, such as the object tables and walkthrough headings.
+- `labeled/<category>/<slug>.svg` files are filled tiles with the readable object or marking name beneath the glyph.
+Use them when the artwork is the only visible type identifier, such as the example type cells, relationship selector, and nodes embedded in relationship diagrams.

+The labeled path mirrors the source repository's `icons/labeled/<category>/<slug>.svg` convention.
+Labels are font-free path outlines, so their rendering does not depend on locally installed fonts.
+They are part of the artwork for visual identification; surrounding Markdown still supplies meaningful alternative text for assistive technology.

 The TLP icons pair a visible letterform with the color used by the four fixed STIX 2.1 TLP markings, so color is not the only distinction.
 STIX 2.1 uses